 High-band spectrum will not be considered for public mobile telecommunications services at this time.
-When global deployments increase, the end-user device and network equipment ecosystems mature and there is a local demand for high-band spectrum, the Plan may be revised to include high-band spectrum for the provision of public mobile telecommunications services.
+The Plan may be revised to include high-band spectrum for the provision of public mobile telecommunications services when global deployments increase, end-user device and network equipment ecosystems mature, and there is local demand for that spectrum.

-To optimally allocate and adequately plan the use of the 700 MHz, 850 MHz, 1900 MHz, 1.7/ 2.1 GHz, 2.5 GHz and lower 3.5 GHz bands for the accommodation of public mobile telecommunications services, the Authority considered:
+To adequately plan and optimally allocate the use of the 700 MHz, 850 MHz, 1900 MHz, 1.7/2.1 GHz, 2.5 GHz and lower 3.5 GHz bands for the accommodation of public mobile telecommunications services, the Authority considered:

-- 1. the frequency bands allocated to mobile service, in accordance with ITU-R Region 2 Table of Frequency Allocations and the Trinidad and Tobago Frequency Allocation Table (TTFAT). - 2. the spectrum used for licensed public mobile telecommunications services in Trinidad and Tobago. - 3. the availability of spectrum in Trinidad and Tobago to accommodate public mobile telecommunications services. - 4. the appropriate licensing method for the assignment of spectrum to users. - 5. the assignment and utilisation of spectrum to facilitate telecommunications infrastructure growth and the fulfilment of the national digital strategy.
+- 1. the frequency bands allocated to mobile service, in accordance with ITU-R Region 2 Table of Frequency Allocations and the Trinidad and Tobago Frequency Allocation Table (TTFAT). - 2. the spectrum used for licensed public mobile telecommunications services in Trinidad and Tobago. - 3. the available spectrum to accommodate public mobile telecommunications services. - 4. the appropriate licensing method for the assignment of spectrum to users.

+5. the spectrum required to facilitate telecommunications infrastructure growth and the fulfilment of the national digital strategy.